 - Discover downtown from a trolleybus.

-- Ride the O microbus (la 0) and have a spectacular 20 minutes’ trip trough the hills of Valparaiso.
+- Ride the ‘O’ microbus (microbús 612) and have a spectacular 20 minutes’ trip trough the hills of Valparaiso.

 Have a drink in the bars in the typical Porteño areas

-A mix of unique, sophisticated, colourful, boring, ugly wall paintings is to be find in every street.
-Sometimes you see the masters at work…
+A mix of unique, sophisticated and colourful street art is to be found in every street.
+You even may have the chance to see the masters at work…

 Our staff would be happy providing you with all possible information on Valparaiso’s must do!